Magnetic Resonance Imaging (MRI)

 You will be asked to arrive 15-30 minutes prior to your exam time.
 You will be notified of your arrival time when scheduling.

-You should wear comfortable clothing that do not have metal fasteners or metallic designs.
-Otherwise, you will be asked to change into a hospital gown.
+- You will be asked to remove your clothing and change into a hospital gown.
 You should not wear jewelry, hair clips or other metal objects.
 A locker will be supplied to secure your belongings.

 If you have any type of electronic implant, please bring the device card or other documents with the device information with you, as these devices must be documented to be sure they are safe before you can go into the MRI room.